gabrielcostasilva/aws-lambda-java/README.md

 > You can [use parameters](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/using-sam-cli-deploy.html) to deploy the application without all the questions asked by `sam deploy --guided`.

 SAM will use AWS CloudFormation under the hood to deploy your resources.
 As a result, you can easily manage your entire stack.
 To delete, you just run `sam delete` and provide your stack name.

+> SAM handles the packaging for you during the build phase.
+So, for a Java application, it means it creates a JAR file.